If you run a SaaS business, you probably know by now that search engine traffic (aka organic traffic) is a big deal.

 The reason is simple.

 There’s a high chance of solving your target audience’s problems when you publish long-form content.
-As they’re more detailed and generally thorough.
+Since they’re more detailed and generally thorough.

 Also, numerous industry researches have shown that long-form content outperforms short-form content.